 - Megasonic Frequencies: 975kHz & 730kHz (+/-25kHz) model dependent

 - Tank Materials: Quartz, PVDF, PFA, and Stainless Steel

-- Megasonic Transducer Plate: 316L Electropolished or PFA Teflon coated Stainless
+- Megasonic Transducer Plate: 316L Electropolished or PFA PTFE coated Stainless

-- Megasonic Transducer Cables: 25ohm Teflon jacketed, 5 meter length
+- Megasonic Transducer Cables: 25ohm PTFE jacketed, 5 meter length

 - Maximum operating temperature for Boundary layer system: 130°C*